-The Original Botanical Spark
+The First Botanical Spark

-The Gardenia flower is named for him.
+The Gardenia flower is named for Alexander Garden.

-His letters provide a glimpse into his life; one of which is to John Bartram, the botanist:
+Alexander's letters provide a glimpse into his life; one of which is to John Bartram, the botanist:

 "Think that I am here, confined to the sandy streets of Charleston, where the ox, where the ass, and where man, as stupid as either, fill up the vacant space, while you range the green fields of Florida.”